Top 5 Places Near San Diego to Snowboard or Ski

 Bear Mountain and Snow Summit are generally open from late November through early April.
 The Big Bear Mountain area which includes both Bear Mountain and Snow Summit is a close drive for most Southern California residents.
 You can hit the slopes in a short 2-hour drive from Los Angeles or 2 1/2 hours from San Diego.

 With three terrain parks, pipes, and double black runs, Bear Mountain is a hotspot for snowboarders and skiers.
 Bear Mountain has 10 lifts, 23 trails, a half pipe and mini pipe, making it an ideal spot for intermediates and advanced skiers and riders.
 The resort sits at 7,140 feet with a top elevation of 8,805 feet.
 Bear Mountain operates an award winning terrain and the largest learning area in Southern California.
-The snow is machine-groomed packed powder and the forecast is generally amazing.
+The snow is machine-groomed packed powder and the weather forecast is generally amazing.

 Snow Summit, the sister mountain to Bear Mountain, is just 2 miles away and the resort offers a free inter-mountain express shuttle—and you only need one lift ticket to enjoy both mountains!
 With a top elevation at 8,200 feet, snow summit offers challenging, steep terrain for advanced skiers and riders, along with more intermediate trails for cruising.
 There are 240 skiable acres with 31 trails and 14 chair lifts, there is something for every skill level.